-Medical practitioners and health services need VAD-specific funding, particularly for communitybased services, longer GP consultations and for practitioners to travel to outer-area patients.
-VAD must be given its own, separate funding stream in the Budget that does not reduce that available for other end-of-life care services.
+Medical practitioners and health services need ongoing VAD-specific funding, particularly for community-based services, longer GP consultations and for practitioners to travel to outer-area patients.
+VAD must be given its own, separate and ongoing funding stream that does not reduce that available for other end-of-life care services.

-Priority 14- Substance-related harm
+Priority 17 - Substance-related harm

 AMA Queensland welcomes recent legislative reforms that adopt a health approach to drug use, including for prescription medicines.
 This is a sensible first step in reducing the stigma and negative effects of a drug charge, encouraging early users to seek help and diverting addicts to the treatments they need.
-We urge the Queensland Government to ensure the supporting regulations are developed in close consultation with alcohol and other drug (AOD) services and people with lived and living experience.

-Further dedicated, additional funding must be provided for health services to treat the anticipated 17,000 people who will access the scheme, separate from the \$1.6 billion allocated from 2023 to 2027 for mental health.
+Further dedicated, additional funding must be provided for health services to treat the anticipated 17000 people who will access the scheme, separate from the \$1.6 billion allocated from 2023 to 2027 for mental health.
 Drug diversion is a valuable reform but must not come at the expense of services for the many Queenslanders who need treatment for non-drug related mental illness.
-We call on the Queensland Government to allocate in the upcoming Budget a requisite proportion of the savings generated to our criminal justice agencies to Queensland Health, general practice and community AOD treatment services that deliver drug diversion programs to support this vital reform.
+We call on the Queensland Government to allocate a requisite proportion of the savings generated to our criminal justice agencies to Queensland Health, general practice, and community AOD treatment services that deliver drug diversion programs to support this vital reform.

-We note these services also require additional support to continue services aimed at reducing alcohol-related harms and urge the Government to consider including those services in such budget reallocation.
-To that end, we reiterate our submission to the Government's recent proposed regulatory framework for online alcohol sales and deliveries and the broad reforms advocated by the Foundation for Alcohol Research and Education.
+We note these services also require additional support to continue services aimed at reducing alcohol-related harms and urge the newly elected government to consider including those services in such budget reallocation.
+To that end, we reiterate our submission to the government's recent proposed regulatory framework for online alcohol sales and deliveries and the broad reforms advocated by the Foundation for Alcohol Research and Education.